My Tokyo Guide

 Malaysia (Thai / Singapore)

-This year (2019) is the first time Tokyo has a Tourism Representative in Malaysia!
-On behalf of FLP YOMIKO Malaysia, it is our pride and pleasure to be assigned as a representative of this magnificent city of Japan, Tokyo in Malaysia.
+Tokyo has established Tourism Representative office in Malaysia, Thailand and Singapore in 2019.
+On behalf of the team, it is our pride and pleasure to be assigned as a representative of this magnificent city of Japan, Tokyo in these three countries.
 We have more than 20 years of experience in marketing field within South East Asia.
 Furthermore, we have strong and wide network from different industry, exclusively with travel agencies and media whilst providing 360-solution as a one-stop agency.

-In Malaysia, when we heard about Japan, the first place that most of us think of is Tokyo, but many did not know much about it or even spend enough time to enjoy and get to know about this city.
-Recently, Tokyo has a slogan called “Tokyo Tokyo Old meets New” which meant to communicate to travelers that this city is not just filled with rising skyscrapers, flashing neon signs and bustling streets filled with the newest technology but tourists also get to experience their unique traditions and culture dating back to the Edo period.
+Many may have heard about Japan, and the first impression is Tokyo, but not all know much about this city or even spend enough time to enjoy in this city.
+Tokyo has a slogan called “Tokyo Tokyo Old meets New” which meant to communicate to travelers that this city is not just filled with rising skyscrapers, flashing neon signs and bustling streets filled with the newest technology but tourists also get to experience their unique traditions and culture dating back to the Edo period.
 Plus, there are some nature sightseeing in this city!
 It is our mission to share it across the countries to bring this message to the tourists and fill them with the fun and excitement awaiting in Tokyo!